Succorro/GabrielCarCleaning/README.md

-# Car Cleaners Web App
+# Gabriel Car Cleaning Web App

-This is a web application built for Car Cleaners, a professional car detailing and cleaning service.
+This is a web application built for Gabriel Car Cleaning, a professional car detailing and cleaning service.
 The app allows customers to book appointments, view available services, and manage their bookings online with a seamless and detailed user interface.

 ## Features